nigelhorne/Database-Abstraction/README.md

 # SYNOPSIS

-Abstract class giving read-only access to CSV, XML and SQLite databases via Perl without writing any SQL, using caching for performance optimization.
+Abstract class giving read-only access to CSV,
+XML and SQLite databases via Perl without writing any SQL, using caching for performance optimization.
+It's a simple ORM like interface which, for all of its simplicity, allows you to do a lot of the heavy lifting of simple database operations without any SQL.
-It offers functionalities like opening the database and fetching data based on various criteria,
+It offers functionalities like opening the database and fetching data based on various criteria.

 Look for databases in $directory in this order: